Teen-CS-Network/.github/profile/README.md

-# 👾 Teenage CS Network
+# 👾 Teen CS Network

 Welcome to the official GitHub of the Teen CS Network Discord server!
 This space is dedicated to fostering collaboration, sharing knowledge, and building exciting projects by and for teenage computer science enthusiasts.
 Whether you're just starting out or you're an experienced programmer, there's something here for everyone.